1848 Convention Report Booklet

 first year that a referendum on women's suffrage was on the California

-Friends for Freedom The Story of Susan B. Anthony & Frederick Douglas
+Friends for Freedom: The Story of Susan B. Anthony & Frederick Douglass

 No one thought Susan B. Anthony and Frederick Douglass would ever become

 friends.
 The former slave and the outspoken woman came from two

 different worlds.
 But they shared deep-seated beliefs in equality and

 the need to fight for it.
 Despite naysayers, hecklers, and even